Microsoft SPLA Explained: Everything You Need to Know

 When you license software for internal use, you must buy the necessary licenses first.
 But SPLA has no quantifiable "entitlement".

 Providers may deploy as many instances as needed to provide services.
-They may also create as many user accounts as required for the same reason.
+They may also create as many user accounts as required.
 Then, at the end of each calendar month, providers must report the high watermark to Microsoft.
 They do it via their SPLA resellers.

 End-user licensing terms

-So, the provider is the principal licensee.
-But it would not be accurate to say that end customers have no licensing obligations.
+The provider is the principal licensee.
+However, end customers also have licensing obligations.

 SPLA terms demand that providers sign an agreement with each end customer.
-In cases when services are procured online, for example, on AWS or Azure, there's still a public offer that end customers have to accept when they sign up.
+When services are procured online, for example, on AWS or Azure, there's still a public offer that end customers have to accept.

 Although there's no end-user "entitlement" in the traditional meaning, there are still licensing terms and conditions for end customers.